 - Copy the

-file already (this is true on DigitalOcean if you provide your pubkey before creating the server). - Give the user sudo rights without a password
+~/.ssh/authorized_keysfile frominitial_user, in order to SSH in as this new user.
+This assumes yourinitial_userhas anauthorized_keysfile already (this is true on DigitalOcean if you provide your pubkey before creating the server). - Give the user sudo rights without a password

 None of these are hard requirements.
-You may want your user to have a password and not give it nopasswd
+You may want your user to have a password and not give it nopasswd sudo.
+You may want to use a different SSH key.

 Using it in a playbook

-must be set in the playbook.
-Otherwise, ansible will try to do gather_facts
+When using the maybecreateuser role, gather_facts: no must be set in the playbook.
+Otherwise, ansible will try to do gather_facts which requires an SSH connection, but the ansible_user might not exist yet.

 Configuring inventory

-to whatever you want, or don’t set it.
+Set the ansible_user to whatever you want, or don’t set it.